Flexasaurusrex/art-claps/README.md

 # Art Claps - Support Artists on Farcaster

-A SocialFi platform that rewards community members for supporting and discovering artists on Farcaster.
+A INSANE SocialFi platform that rewards community members for supporting and discovering artists on Farcaster.

 ## 🚀 Quick Deploy to Vercel